 Our cash is generally invested in short-term money market instruments.
-As of March 31, 2020, we had cash and cash equivalent accounts in excess of FDIC-insured limits.
+As of March 31, 2021, we had cash and cash equivalent accounts in excess of FDICinsured limits.
 However, we do not believe the risk associated with this excess is significant.

-As of March 31, 2020, we owned one property in California, three properties in Oregon, one property in Texas, one property in Illinois, and one property in Arizona (excluding the 50 properties held by our Equity-Method Investments).
+As of March 31, 2021, we owned one property in California, three properties in Oregon, one property in Texas, one property in Illinois, and one property in Arizona (excluding the 50 properties held by our Equity-Method Investments).
 Accordingly, there is a geographic concentration of risk subject to economic conditions in certain states.

-Additionally, for the three months ended March 31, 2020, we leased our seven real estate properties to five different tenants under long-term triple net leases, and four of the five tenants each represented rental revenue greater than 10% (35%, 24%, 20% and 15%).
-For the three months ended March 31, 2019, we leased our seven real estate properties to five different tenants under long-term triple net leases, and four of the five tenants each represented rental revenue greater than 10% (35%, 24%, 10%, and 15%).
+Additionally, for the three months ended March 31, 2021, we leased our seven real estate properties to five different tenants under long-term triple net leases, and four of the five tenants represented more than 10% of our rental revenue.
+For the three months ended March 31, 2020, we leased our seven real estate properties to five different tenants under long-term triple net leases, and four of the five tenants each represented rental revenue greater than 10% (35%, 24%, 20% and 15%).

-As of March 31, 2020, we have one tenant that constitutes a significant asset concentration, as the net assets of the tenant are approximately 20% of our total assets.
+As of March 31, 2021, we had one tenant that constituted a significant asset concentration as the net assets of the tenants was 20% of our total assets.